mikavilpas/blink-ripgrep.nvim/README.md

           ---@module "blink-ripgrep"
           ---@type blink-ripgrep.Options
           opts = {
-            -- the minimum length of the query to start searching prefix_min_len = 3,
+            -- the minimum length of the current word to start searching -- (if the word is shorter than this, the search will not start) prefix_min_len = 3,
-            -- The number of lines to show around each match in the preview window context_size = 3,
+            -- The number of lines to show around each match in the preview window context_size = 5,
           },
         },
       },